SodiumZH/NFF-Girls/wiki/gameplay-en.md

 It can be healed with *Honey Bottle* (5), *Honeycomb*(10), *Honey Block*(15) and *Mysterious Petal* (to max).

 It has 2 bauble slots.

+#### Necrotic Reaper (HMaG)

+##### Befriending

+At first you must be wearing Necromancer's Hat on head and have a Necromancer's Wand.

+When it's standing on a Soul Carpet, cast with Necromancer's Wand to hit it.
+6 hits overall are required.
+Once hit, it will be always hostile to you.
+Each time it's hit, it will release more smoke particles, and increase attack damage by 5.

+If it failed to attack you for 10s, the hit count will drop by 1.
+(If the attack is Shield-blocked, it's still regarded as attacked.)

+If you get >32 blocks away from it, the process will be interrupted.